pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_04_database_repositories.md

     conn.close()
 ```

-As you can see the `pg_is_responsive` function relies on a setup dictionary like the one that we defined in the `docker_setup` fixture (the input argument is aptly named the same way) and returns a boolean after having checked if it is possible to establish a connection with the server.
+As you can see, the `pg_is_responsive` function relies on a setup dictionary like the one that we defined in the `docker_setup` fixture (the input argument is aptly named the same way) and returns a boolean after having checked if it is possible to establish a connection with the server.

 The second fixture receives `docker_services`, which spins up docker-compose automatically using the `docker_compose_file` fixture I defined previously.
 The `pg_is_responsive` function is used to wait for the container to reach a running state, then a connection is established and the database is created.
 To simplify this last operation I imported and used the package `sqlalchemy_utils`.
 The fixture yields the SQLAlchemy `engine` object, so it can be correctly closed once the session is finished.